bailey572/devops/05_Capstone/WriteUp.md

 Please note, this is running on port 80 but as that is the default for http, it is not necessary to specify the port.

 For further information on running the web application, please refer to the applications [ReadMe](https://github.com/bailey572/devops/blob/main/05_Capstone/docker/sampleTest/RetailWebApp/ReadMe.md) file.

+## Conclusion and Thoughts

+Need to figure out how to push container to another node 10.0.61.80:80->8080

+While this project meets the requirements of the capstone project outline, captured above, I hope that I misunderstood the Jenkins requirement deployment on an AWS.
+My first thought was that we were to create an EC2 instance, configure Jenkins, and then execute a pipeline but since any instance I created disappeared after 4-8 hours, this was not a tenable solution.
+Instead, I created a Terraform script to create the Jenkins instance and used remote-exec to accomplish the configurations since this account does not appear to allow me to store an image.

+Another thought, and if I was doing this for real, I would change a few items

+* Store the images in a static repository
+* Deployed the container into a Kubernetes or similar cluster
+* Published the Pipeline results to a status board